 That’s it.
 Once you have completed these five steps you are done.
 The staff will not give you a direct answer on when to expect the passport, but it is usually delivered within 5-7 days (my wife’s came three days after the interview).

 Remember that after the passport comes you need to do two things ASAP (one for the US government, one for the Philippine government).
 Both need to be done before you leave:

-*Pay the 165$ immigrant fee (just go to the USCIS website and search “pay immigrant fee”).
+*Pay the immigrant fee (yes, another fee–it’s the government, after all).
+Just go to the USCIS website and search “pay immigrant fee.”